mikelindberg/Cloud-workshops/Lab2.1/README.md

 Start the Stream Analytics job (wait with next step until it is started) Run the Device Simulator
-Verify that the ìTemperatureî reaches 30+ degrees, then stops for 10 seconds and then restarts at 25 degrees
+Verify that the ‚ÄúTemperature‚Äù reaches 30+ degrees, then stops for 10 seconds and then restarts at 25 degrees